 CJ Evans - Wrens (older twos), Robins (threes)

-CJ Evans, who started teaching at OCP in 2014, lives in Oakhurst with her husband, Mike, and their children Connor (4th grade) and Jake (2nd grade).
+CJ Evans, who started teaching at OCP in 2014, lives in Oakhurst with her husband, Mike, and their children, Connor (5th grade) and Jake (3rd grade).
 She grew up in the Pacific Northwest and earned a BA in Cultural Anthropology from Western Washington University.
 Her last 15 years have been spent coaching, teaching and caring for children.

 CJ coached softball for five years at the University of Virginia.
 She left coaching in 2005 and moved to a cooperative community in Greenbelt, Maryland, where her husband, Mike, was attending graduate school.
 While in Greenbelt, she co-founded a cooperative preschool, while also raising her two boys.